IHIHIKI/galilel-media/README.md

 data for press media, press releases and announcements.
 Developers should use the branding guide for proper coloring.
 For further information about re-using media content see LICENSE file.

+# Credits
+onlymega.com - Thank you for providing us your software to create animated HTML5 Banners